Legal cannabis has been a hot topic in the march to Election Night 2016.

 Dozens of petitions have circulated across the United States.
 Some have successfully cleared the necessary regulatory hurdles to secure a spot at the ballot box.
 Others have fallen short.

-Come November, voters in at least nine states will decide on whether to legalize either the recreational use or the medical use of marijuana.
-As it stands now, those states include: Arizona, Arkansas, California, Florida, Maine, Massachusetts, Montana, Nevada and North Dakota.
+Come November, voters in nine states will decide on whether to legalize either the recreational use or the medical use of marijuana: Arizona, Arkansas, California, Florida, Maine, Massachusetts, Montana, Nevada and North Dakota.

-Below is a rundown of the states with legal recreational and medical cannabis on the line as well as those with potential ballot measures.
+Below is a rundown of the states with legal recreational and medical cannabis on the line as well as some others that missed the mark for this election.

 We’ll keep this list current as the calendar counts down to Election Day:

 Other recent updates include news on Oklahoma’s medical marijuana initiative landing on a future ballot; a court victory for one of Arkansas’ medical marijuana measures; Missouri medical marijuana proposal not making the ballot; Michigan legalization losing in court; and the Arizona Supreme Court ruling on challenge to legalization initiative.

 Recreational marijuana on the ballot